16 Great Things about ‘The Lord of the Rings: The Rings of Power’ Season 2

 4. The music, with its timeless lyrics, such as, ‘I poop my answer, yes,’ ‘Have sex!’
 “Poop my pants,’ and ‘poop my tent.’

 5. Milo’s dance choreography, which puts every musical ever to shame.
-Somewhere in the afterlife, Fred Astaire is weeping at both being able to see such talent, and grief that he was not able to life up to Milo’s standards while he was still alive.
+Somewhere in the afterlife, Fred Astaire is weeping at both being able to see such talent, and grief that he was not able to live up to Milo’s standards while he was still alive.

 There is no competition: Milo dancing is pure cinematic gold.
 When I one day depart this mortal coil, I want to watch this scene on repeat, with the last words my dying brain ever hears is ‘poop my tent’